 Visiting Tampines Eco Green in Singapore

-With tons of things to do in Tampines, this bustling neighbourhood has 3 shopping malls near as well as a multitude of food options sprinkled around the area – it’s no wonder it’s the place to be in the East.
+With tons of things to do in Tampines, like 3 shopping malls near each other, as well as a multitude of food options sprinkled around the area – it’s no wonder it’s the place to be in the East.
 But even residents here might not know about Tampines Eco Green, a lesser-known park nestled just 20 minutes from the MRT station.

 While most parks and nature reserves in Singapore have sculptures or playgrounds of some sort, Tampines Eco Green is mostly devoid of man-made elements.
 Instead, expect to find lots of flora and fauna, lush greenery, and even an eco-toilet that’s worth checking out.

 Green as other parks in Singapore may be, Tampines Eco Green takes the term “environmentally-friendly” to the next level.
 Everything from sign boards to shelters are made from recyclable materials.
 Instead of extensive piping and waste-processing chemicals, their eco-toilet even uses wood shavings and bacteria to turn your poop into compost!